macespinoza/cdap-clients/cdap-authentication-clients/java/README.md

  If CDAP is configured to use a custom authentication mechanism, a custom authentication client will have to be written to fetch the access token.
-The custom authentication clients needs to implement the ```AuthenticationClient``` interface. ```AbstractAuthenticationClient``` class contains common functionality required by authentication clients, and can be extended by the custom authentication client.
+The custom authentication clients needs to implement the ```AuthenticationClient``` interface.
+The ```AbstractAuthenticationClient``` class contains common functionality required by authentication clients, and can be extended by the custom authentication client.
 The custom authentication client has to be placed into the classpath of the application that needs to use it.